Yale-LILY/yale-lily.github.io/spider.md

                         Details of baseline models and evaluation script can be found on the following GitHub site:

-                        <a class="btn actionBtn inverseBtn" href="https://taoyds.github.io/" download>Spider GitHub page</a>
+                        <a class="btn actionBtn inverseBtn" href="https://taoyds.github.io/" download>Spider GitHub Page</a>

                         <p align="left">
                         <div class="left">Once you have a built a model that works to your expectations on the dev set,
                             you submit it to get official scores on the dev and a hidden test set.
 To preserve the integrity of test results, we do not release the test set to the public.
 Instead, we require you to submit your model so that we can run it on the test set for you.
-Here's a tutorial walking you through official evaluation of your model (comming soon):
+Here's a tutorial walking you through official evaluation of your model (coming soon):
                         </div>
                         </p>